The Epiphone Les Paul Custom PRO

 With a wide variety of customization options coupled with great sound quality, this guitar is a great one.

-The elegant finish that wraps its perfect body and the gold hardware makes you look and feel awesome.
+The elegant finish that wraps its perfect body and the gold hardware make you look and feel awesome.
 Indeed, this guitar is worth every dime.